Novixel/CryptoBoxer/README.md

 # BitcoinBoxer
-    The "Bitcoin Boxer"!
+    The Bitcoin Boxer!

     A custom built crypto currency trading algorithm designed to trade automaticly on the Coinbase Pro Exchange.

     Designed by Simon
-    Created by Novixel Development Solutions - Built by Novixel
+    Built by Novixel

     Step 1: